Geo-Web-Project/op-chain-charts/charts/op-geth/README.md

 | `nodeSelector`     | Node labels for pod assignment.
 Evaluated as a template. | `{}`             |
 | `tolerations`      | Tolerations for pod assignment.
 Evaluated as a template. | `[]`             |
 | `affinity`         | Affinity for pod assignment                              | `{}`             |

-## Kudos
-- Kudos to Bitnami and Dysnix for providing decent template references.
-- Of course, thanks Ethereum Foundation, OP Labs, and Optimism Foundation for building an amazing technology.